How it worksPricing

 SubjectBest ToolWhy

-MedicineStudyPDF or AnkiSM-2 algorithm, image support, comprehensive decks
+MedicineStudyPDF or AnkiCited cards from your own material, image support, comprehensive decks

 LanguagesStudyPDF or AnkiAudio support, spaced repetition, large libraries